Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: The systemic risk tax

-The systemic risk tax (SRT) is a levy placed on a financial transaction to offset the SR increase associated with that transaction.
-We show that SR of a transaction can be quantified by the so-called DebtRank that was suggested originally as a recursive method to determine the systemic relevance of nodes within financial networks \cite{Battiston:2012aa}.
-It is a quantity that measures the fraction of the total economic value in the network that is potentially affected by the default and distress of a node or a set of nodes.
-For simplicity in the following let us think of the nodes in financial networks as banks.
-By $L_{ij}$ we denote the liability (exposure\footnote{Note that the entries in $L_{ij}$ are the liabilities bank $i$ has towards bank $j$.
+The SRT is a levy placed on a financial transaction to offset the SR increase associated with that transaction.
+We show that SR associated with a transaction can be quantified by the DebtRank methodology, which was originally suggested as a recursive method to determine the systemic importance of nodes within financial networks \citep{Battiston:2012aa}.
+It is a quantity that measures the fraction of the total economic value (\cref{ecovalue}) in the network that is potentially affected by the default and distress of a node or a set of nodes, see \cref{debtrank_section}.
+For simplicity's sake let us think of the nodes in financial networks as banks.
+By $L_{ij}(t)$ we denote the liability (exposure\footnote{Note that the entries in $L_{ij}(t)$ are the liabilities bank $i$ has towards bank $j$.
 We use the convention to write liabilities in the rows (second index) of $L$.
-If the matrix is read column-wise (transpose of $L$) we get the assets or loans, banks hold with each other. }) network of a given financial system at a given moment. $L_{ij} = \sum_k l_{ijk}$ is the sum of all loans $l_{ijk}$ that bank $j$ currently extends to bank $i$. $C_{i}$ is the capital of bank $i$.
-If bank $i$ defaults and can not repay its loans, bank $j$ loses the loans $L_{ij}$.
-If $j$ has not enough capital available to cover the loss, $j$ also defaults.
-Given $L_{ij}$ and $C_i$, the DebtRank $R_i(L_{ij},C_i) $ of node (bank) $i$ can be computed, see SI.
+If the matrix is read column-wise (transpose of $L$) we get the assets or loans banks hold with each other.}) network of a given financial system at a given moment. $L_{ij}(t) = \sum_k l_{ijk}(t)$ is the sum of all loans $l_{ijk}(t)$ that bank $j$ currently extends to bank $i$. $C_{i}(t)$ is the capital of bank $i$ at time $t$.
+If bank $i$ defaults and cannot repay its loans, bank $j$ loses the loans $L_{ij}(t)$.
+If $j$ does not have enough capital available to cover the loss, $j$ also defaults.
+Given $L_{ij}(t)$ and $C_i(t)$, the DebtRank $R_i(t)=R_i(L_{ij}(t),C_i(t))$ of bank $i$ can be computed, see \cref{debtrank}.

-DebtRank has the precise meaning of economic loss (in dollars) that is caused by the distress or default of a node \cite{Battiston:2012aa}.
-This precise meaning of the DebtRank allows us to define the {\em expected systemic loss} for the entire economy, which is the size of a possible loss times the probability of that loss occurring.
-For a single node $i$ it is
+DebtRank has the precise meaning of economic loss (in Euros) that is caused by the distress or default of a node \citep{Battiston:2012aa}.
+This precise meaning of the DebtRank allows us to define the ``expected systemic loss'' for the entire economy.
+Assuming that we have $B$ banks in the system, the expected systemic loss can be approximated by

-with $P_i^{\rm def}$ the probability of default of node $i$, and $V$ the combined economic value of all nodes. $R_i$ measures the fraction of the total economic value that is potentially affected by node $i$.
-Assuming that we have a number of $B$ banks in the system, the total expect systemic loss is
+with $p_i(t)$ the probability of default of node $i$, and $V(t)$ the combined economic value of all nodes at time $t$.
+That this is an excellent approximation has been demonstrated in \citep{Poledna:2015aa}.
+For the derivation, see \cref{el_approx}.

-which has the precise meaning of the expected economic loss within a given timespan (dollars per year).